 The discussion around Leadership Models is not only limited to academic circles or consulting firms.
 As people enter management roles, they very often have to face the complexity of trying to understand what Leadership truly is.

-Gaurav gargate has questioned exactly this.
-“Leadership expectations will stretch you thin and make you crave for a thirty hour day!”
+Gaurav Gargate has questioned exactly this.
+“Leadership expectations will stretch you thin and make you crave for a thirty-hour day!”
 (Gargate, 2018).
-So, he put for himself a model that is essentially a prioritization matrix for hius own actions as a leader.
+So, he put for himself a model that is essentially a prioritization matrix for his own actions as a leader.